 Euro Area: Unemployment rate dips in April

-Disparities in the labor market among core and periphery countries persist.
-Greece is the economy with the highest unemployment rate (15.8%, data refers to January), followed by Spain (15.4%).
-At the other end of the spectrum, the Netherlands (3.4%), Malta (3.8%) and Germany (4.4%) have the lowest unemployment rates.
+Significant disparities in labor market conditions between core and periphery countries persist.
+Spain (12.7%) and Greece (11.2%) are the economies with the highest unemployment rates.
+At the other end of the spectrum, Malta (2.8%) and Germany (2.9%) have the lowest unemployment rates.